SabariSurya45/SMART-CLASSROOM/README.md

 # Smart Classroom
-Objective : The objective of this project is to automate the switching of Fans and lights without need for searching switches.
+Objective : The objective of this project is to automate the switching of Fans and lights without need for searching the switches.
 In this system a Camera is used to capture images of the classroom/auditorium/factories.
 This images will be processed using Deep learning algorithm such as CNN using Yolo Algorithm trained using custom dataset.